 Alternatively, you could create a .bat file (right-click desktop > New > Notepad) with the following matter:

 @echo off taskkill.exe /f /fi “status eq not responding” exit

-Task Killer: This tool offers a neat way to unload frozen applications, processes or services.
-It shows the tasks, windows and/or services in a pop up menu.
+2] Task Killer: This tool offers a neat way to unload frozen applications, processes or services.
+It shows the tasks, windows, and services in a pop-up menu.

-One Click App Killer: This tool doesn’t have a interface.
+3] One Click App Killer: This tool doesn’t have an interface.
 Once you run it, your cursor gets transformed into a small round target.
 You basically have to click anywhere on the frozen application’s interface to terminate it instantly.
-Basically, this utility is a windows clone of Xkill, from the Unix world.
+This utility is a Windows clone of Xkill, from the Unix world.